"The Glory of Germania"

 July 1st - September 10th, 2018

-After 32 years in storage, a magnificent piece of German Chicago history has reemerged.
-The DANK Haus is proud to assist in assessing the "Glory of Germania" mosaic in our 4th floor art gallery and presenting this art work to the public once again for a limited time.
-Come view this amazing piece of Chicago history at the DANK Haus Art Gallery from July 1st - mid-September, Mon-Fri, 1:00pm - 5:00pm or by appointment.
+After 32 years in storage, a magnificent piece of German Chicago history reemerged.
+The DANK Haus was proud to assist in assessing the "Glory of Germania" mosaic in our 4th floor art gallery and presenting this art work to the public once again for a limited time.
+This amazing piece of Chicago history was on display in the DANK Haus Art Gallery from July 1st - mid-September.
+It is now in Berlin undergoing restoration for the next three years.

 SUPPORT PROJECTS LIKE THIS BY DONATING TODAY!
 CLICK HERE